fauxtix/PropertyManagerFL/README-EN.md

 [Português](https://github.com/fauxtix/PropertyManagerFL/blob/master/README.md)

 Application designed to assist landlords in managing their properties and rentals.
-With a user-friendly interface and a range of helpful features, PropertManagerFL (PMFL) serves as a centralized platform for landlords, to streamline their property management tasks.
+With a user-friendly interface and a range of helpful features, PropertyManagerFL (PMFL) serves as a centralized platform for landlords, to streamline their property management tasks.

 # Key Features